ostroproject/ostro-os/doc/howtos/booting-and-installation.rst

 Two images are of interest for this process (depending if you're using real hardware or a VM):

-:file:`.dsk`
+:file:`.dsk.xz`
-    A raw disk image in GPT format and contains at least one UEFI bootable partition and at least one ext4 partition (rootfs).
+    A compressed raw disk image in GPT format and contains at least one UEFI bootable partition and at least one ext4 partition (rootfs).
 For details on disk layout see the associated :file:`.json` file in the same directory as the image file.